Andrei Gromyko: Legacy

 He has concealed a veritable treasure-trove from future generations and taken to the grave with him an inestimable knowledge of international connection between the historical events and major figures of his time, which only he could offer.
 What a pity that this very man proved incapable to the very end of evoking his experience.
 As a faithful servant of the state, he believed that he should restrict himself to a sober, concise presentation of the bare essentials.

-On 18 July 2009, Belarus marked the 100th anniversary of Gromyko's birth with nationwide celebrations.
+On 18 July 2009, the Republic Belarus ruled by Alexander Lukashenko marked the 100th anniversary of Gromyko's birth with nationwide celebrations.
 In the city of his birth many people laid flowers in front of his bust.
-A ceremony was held attended by his son and daughter, Anatoly and Emiliya.
+A ceremony was held and attended by his son and daughter, Anatoly and Emiliya.
 Several exhibitions were opened and dedicated to his honour and a school and a street in Gomel were renamed in honour of him.